Mixture of Masters: Sparse Chess Language Models with Player Routing: Experiments

-\paragraph{Metrics.} \roundedtag{Stockfish battle} Average win and draw rates achieved by the model when playing 100 games against Stockfish 16.1 at a specified level, repeated 10 times for statistical robustness.
-Each level directly controls Stockfish's skill setting, search depth, and time limit--the higher the level, the stronger the opponent.
-We constrain Stockfish to evaluate up to 100K nodes per move without a time cap; this operational mode substantially reduces computational requirements while eliminating inconsistencies that might arise from hardware variations or processing load fluctuations~\citep{DBLP:journals/corr/abs-2403-15498}.
-The chess language model under evaluation uses a greedy decoding strategy, while Stockfish's moves are randomized by applying a temperature of 1 to the probability distribution derived from centipawn evaluations.
-The game proceeds in a turn-based manner: after each move by the model, the updated board state is passed to Stockfish, and vice versa.
-The model operates under a strict no-retry policy; generating a single illegal move results in an immediate forfeiture of the game.
-The selected seed models, along with our derivative models, have a maximum input length of 1,023 tokens, which accommodates $\sim$92 turns (184 moves) in PGN format.
-Consistent with Karvonen~\citep{DBLP:journals/corr/abs-2403-15498}, games are forcibly ended after 90 turns, and outcomes are determined by the centipawn evaluation of the final board state.\footnote[3]{Stockfish provides an evaluation in centipawns, which we convert to a win probability with the formula: $\text{Win\%} = 100 / (1 + \exp(-0.00368208 \times \text{centipawns}))$ from \url{https://lichess.org/page/accuracy}.} In each match-up, the model and Stockfish swap seats to ensure fair White and Black opening exposure.
-To ensure exploration of a wider repertoire of openings, we manually condition the first 5 moves of Stockfish by performing centipawn-advantage-based random sampling of the top-5 predicted moves with temperature 1.0 (100 centipawn).
-Following the official chess tournaments' ranking system, we calculate the FIDEScore, an aggregate score that awards 1 point for a win, 0.5 for a draw, and 0 for a loss.
-Elo and Glicko scores are ignored because they require multiple players and turns and are not relevant to our evaluation objectives. \roundedtag{Legality} Percentage of games not ended because of an illegal move generated by the model when playing against Stockfish 16.1 under the previously described settings. \roundedtag{Master Accuracy} Percentage of positions where the top-1 prediction matches the move executed by the target grandmaster in the original game transcript.
+\paragraph{\faTachometer\; Playing strength evaluation} \roundedtag{Stockfish battle} The model plays 100 games against Stockfish 16.1 at a specified skill level.
+We constrain Stockfish to evaluate up to 100K nodes per move without a time cap; this operational mode reduces computational cost while eliminating inconsistencies arising from hardware and load variations~\cite{DBLP:journals/corr/abs-2403-15498}.
+The game proceeds turn-by-turn: after each move by the model, the updated board state is passed to Stockfish, and vice versa.
+Model moves are selected via greedy decoding.
+The model operates under a strict no-retry policy; a single illegal move results in immediate forfeiture.
+Games are capped at 90 turns, consistent with~\cite{DBLP:journals/corr/abs-2403-15498}, and outcomes beyond this horizon are determined by the centipawn evaluation of the final position.\footnote{$\text{Win\%} = 100 / (1 + \exp(-0.00368208 \times \text{centipawns}))$ from \url{https://lichess.org/page/accuracy}.
+The outcome is $>50\Rightarrow\text{win}$, $=50\Rightarrow\text{draw}$, $<50\Rightarrow\text{lose}$.} In each match-up, the model and Stockfish swap seats to ensure fair White and Black exposure.
+Stockfish's move selection is inherently stochastic: a randomized score perturbation is applied across top candidate moves, with the magnitude increasing as skill level decreases.
+From the resulting outcomes, we compute three metrics: (i) \textit{Win Rate}, \% of games won, (ii) \textit{Draw Rate}, \% of games drawn, (iii) \textit{FIDEScore}, a novel aggregate scalar that awards 1 point for a win, 0.5 for a draw, and 0 for a loss---mirroring the scoring system adopted in official FIDE-rated competitions.\footnote{As codified in Article~11 of the FIDE Laws of Chess, this 1--$\tfrac{1}{2}$--0 system applies universally to all FIDE-rated events, from local Swiss tournaments to the World Championship; \url{https://handbook.fide.com/chapter/E012023}.} \roundedtag{Rating} The model plays a round-robin tournament against Stockfish lv.0--5, contributing 100 games per opponent for a total of 600 games.
+Ratings are estimated via Glicko-2~\cite{glickman2012example}, which produces a point estimate $R$ of playing strength on an Elo-anchored scale and a rating deviation $RD$ quantifying residual uncertainty.
+The model enters the tournament as an unrated player, initialized at the system defaults ($r{=}1{,}500$, $RD{=}350$), while Stockfish opponents are seeded at their officially calibrated Elo estimates.
+We report the 95\% confidence interval $[R-2{\cdot}RD, R+2{\cdot}RD]$~\cite{DBLP:conf/nips/ZhangZSKETKM24}.
+A comprehensive treatment of rating systems and practices across the literature are provided in \cref{app:play_strength_estimation}. \roundedtag{Legality} \% of games against Stockfish completed without the model generating an illegal move.